falconry/falcon/docs/user/tutorial.rst

     you can host the application with any web server that understands the `WSGI protocol <http://legacy.python.org/dev/peps/pep-3333/>`_.

-Next let's take a look at the :class:`falcon.API` class.
+Next let's take a look at the :class:`falcon.App` class.
 Install `IPython <http://ipython.org/>`_ and fire it up:

 .. code:: bash